 Working with layers

-In this example, we will demonstrate some of the main capabilities of the package by recreating a cadastral map of the surroundings of the Santiago Bernabéu Stadium.
-We will make use of the WMS and WFS services to get different layers in order to show some of the capabilities of the package:
+In this example, we demonstrate some of the main capabilities of the package by recreating a cadastral map of the surroundings of the Santiago Bernabéu Stadium.
+We use the WMS and WFS services to get different layers.

 # Check https://boundingbox.klokantech.com/